 Will be removed in the future, as its use is discouraged—most features can be managed directly in Weblate.

 Here you can manage objects stored in the database, such as users, translations and other settings:

-Manage database objects in any of the sections below.
+Manage database objects under any of the sections.
 The most interesting one is probably Weblate translations, where you can manage translatable projects, see Project configuration and Component configuration.

-Weblate languages holds language definitions, expained further in Language definitions.
+Weblate languages holds language definitions, explained further in Language definitions.